ruffin--/PerlRunner/readme.md

 Stuff I'll probably add if I stay stuck in Perlland.

-1. Tabbed edit window so you can have lots of Perl files open.
-2. The ability to add parameters to your `perl` call, like `-l`.
+1. The ability to add parameters to your `perl` call, like `-l`.
-3. Stuff it should do.
+2. Stuff it should do.
     * Create and save a new file.
     * Close tabs.
     * Remember last window size.